quiknode-labs/qn-guide-examples/sample-dapps/ethereum-wallet-explorer/README.md

     └── header/
 ```

-- `api` - Contains the API routes for the EVM RPC calls.
+- `api` - Contains the API routes for the Ethereum RPC calls.
 These can be accessed from the client via `/api/wallet/[method]?walletAddress=[address]`.
-These GET requests utilize the `` library and Metaplex Digital Asset Standard framework to handle queries.
+These GET requests utilize the [`Ethers`](https://docs.ethers.org/v6/) library, which lets us interact with Ethereum via our RPC URL and helps us parse and decode data, the [`Token and NFT API v2 bundle`](https://marketplace.quicknode.com/add-on/token-and-nft-api-v2-bundle?utm_source=internal&utm_content=courses) add-on from the [QuickNode Marketplace](https://www.quicknode.com/marketplace?utm_source=internal&utm_content=course) to get information about NFTs and ERC-20 Tokens via simple RPC request, and the [`Trueblocks Key`](https://marketplace.quicknode.com/add-on/trueblocks-key?utm_source=internal&utm_content=course) add-on to obtain a complete historical list of appearances (block number, transaction id) for any Ethereum address.

 - `components` - Contains the React components for the dapp.
     - The `explorer` component contains client-side components that call the API routes and render the results.
     - The `header` component contains the search bar for the dapp.